Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Introduction

-Finally, for harmonic maps of finite uniton number, we show that our lifts can be found from the filtration of the extended solution associated to the factorization of K.\ Uhlenbeck \cite{uhlenbeck}, giving the \emph{canonical lift} of the authors \cite{J2}, see Theorem \ref{th:fi-uniton}; in the case of superhorizontal maps, our formulae agree with those of \cite{correia-pacheco-G2}.
-We end with two explicit examples of harmonic maps of finite uniton number which are not superhorizontal.
+In \S \ref{sec:finite-uniton}, for harmonic maps of finite uniton number, we show that our twistor lifts are given by the \emph{canonical lift} of the authors \cite{J2}, see Theorem \ref{th:fi-uniton}; in the case of maps with $S^1$-invariant extended solutions, the canonical lifts are \emph{superhorizontal}, and our formulae agree with those of \cite{correia-pacheco-G2}.
+We end that section with two explicit examples of harmonic maps of finite uniton number which do not have $S^1$-invariant extended solutions.

+In the last section, we will justify some of our assertions with the Lie theory in \cite{burstall-rawnsley}.

-The authors thank Fran Burstall for several illuminating conversations and Rui Pacheco for comments on Example \ref{ex:torus}.
+The authors thank Fran Burstall, Luis Fern\'andez and Rui Pacheco for some illuminating conversations, and the referee for three pertinent comments.

-\section{preliminaries}
+\section{Preliminaries}